athanasis/hello-world/README.md

 # MTT (Minimum Time Travel) simulations in Web-GIS

 Follow the instructions below to install and run fire behaviour simulations based on the MTT algorithm through a Web-GIS application.The instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-The project inculdes a copy of the MTT Fire Behavior Libraries (more details in http://sbrittain.net/FB/FB_API.htm).
+The project includes a copy of the MTT Fire Behavior Libraries (more details in http://sbrittain.net/FB/FB_API.htm).

 ### Prerequisites

 * [XAMPP](https://www.apachefriends.org/index.html) - The open source package for PHP development environment including Apache Web server
 * [Python](https://www.python.org/) - The interpreted, object-oriented, high-level programming language
 * [GeoServer](http://geoserver.org/) - The open source server for sharing geospatial data
 * [MySQL](https://www.mysql.com/) - The open source relational database management system (RDBMS)
 * [curl](https://curl.haxx.se/) - The command line tool and library for transferring data with URLs
 * [GDAL](https://www.gdal.org) - The Geospatial Data Abstraction Library.

 ### Extract content